erinyoung/ACI/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to [open an issue](https://github.com/erinyoung/ACI/issues) or submit a pull request.

+## Future Directions
+- Support for single reads
+- Support for baits

 ## License
 This project is licensed under the MIT License.